Juliolloret/MACS/README.md

 ## Extending & Contributing

 We welcome contributions!
-Please read CONTRIBUTING.md for guidelines.
+Please read [Contributing Guide](CONTRIBUTING.md) for guidelines.
 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to follow the terms.
 - **Add New Agents:** Implement new agent classes in `multi_agent_llm_system.py` and add them to the graph in `config.json`.
 - **Customize GUI:** Edit `gui.py` to add new options or workflow controls.